ydwu4/dgl-hack/src/jit/README.md

     %15 : e::Unknown = edge::mul(%13, %14)
     %rst : n::Unknown = agg::sum(%15)
 ```
-TODO: How to prove it's correct?
-Is there any corner cases that may break after this step?
+**TODO: How to prove it's correct?
+Will this step break some semantic in forward or backward computation?**
+For forward computation:
+Not breaking the semantic of forward computation means that both program *can* produce the same result.
+We only need to prove that batching produces a superset of results.
+To see this, we can show that inbbs and v are both subsets of node scope feature tensor therefore operations conducted on each individual nodes will not create results beyond the results computed based on all nodes.

+### Back End
 Up until now, we have created an IR for the original program that's ready for optimiation and code generation.

-### Back End
 The objective of the backend is to apply various transformations to the global-level representation generated by front end, which include auto-differentiation, operator fusion, memory planning etc then conduct code generation.

 #### Common Subexpression Elimination (CSE)
 The Operation Batching step may create duplicated sub-expressions.
 This naturally lead us to CSE.
 We show the expected result of this pass: